MediaComem/comem-masrad-dfa/subjects/bootstrap-layout-management/README.md

 - `.col-md-3` The content will be 3-column-wide on middle screens
 - `.col-lg-2` The content will be 2-column-wide on large screens

 > Go ahead.
-Try to resize your browser (using the Developer Tools of Chrome) and see how the content behave.
+Try to resize your browser (using your browser's Developer Tools) and see how the content behave.

 #### What if..?